alexjlockwood/AndroidDesignPatterns/_posts/2016-08-06-theming-buttons-with-themeoverlays.md

 ### Understanding `R.attr.colorButtonNormal`

-So you probably know that AppCompat injects its own widgets in place of many framework widgets, giving AppCompat greater control over tinting widgets according to the material design spec even on pre-Lollipop devices.
-At runtime, `Button`s will become [`AppCompatButton`][AppCompatButton]s, so with that in mind let's do a bit of source code digging to determine how the button's background color is actually chosen:
+You probably know that AppCompat injects its own widgets in place of many framework widgets, giving AppCompat greater control over tinting widgets according to the material design spec even on pre-Lollipop devices.
+At runtime, `Button`s will become [`AppCompatButton`][AppCompatButton]s, so with that in mind let's do a bit of source code digging to figure out how the button's background color is actually determined:

 1. The default style applied to `AppCompatButton`s is the style pointed to by the [`R.attr.buttonStyle`](https://github.com/android/platform_frameworks_support/blob/marshmallow-mr2-release/v7/appcompat/src/android/support/v7/widget/AppCompatButton.java#L60)